polkadot-developers/knowledgebase/current/integrate/subkey.md

 - **Secret phrase** (aka "mnemonic phrase") - A series of English words that encodes the seed in a more human-friendly way.
 Mnemonic phrases were first introduced in Bitcoin (see [BIP39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki)) and make it much easier to write down your key by hand.
 - **Secret Seed** (aka "Private Key" or "Raw Seed") - The minimum necessary information to restore the key pair.
 All other information is calculated from the seed.
-- **Public Key** (aka "**Account ID**") - The public half of the cryptographic key pair in hexadecimal.
+- **Public Key** (aka "Account ID") - The public half of the cryptographic key pair in hexadecimal.
 - **SS58 Address** (aka "Public Address") - An SS58-encoded address based on the public key.

-Currently `subkey` supports the following cryptographies (key types):
+Currently `subkey` supports the following cryptographic key pairs and signing algorithms:

-- `-s`, `--sr25519`: Schnorr/Ristretto x25519/BIP39 cryptography
+- `-s`, `--sr25519`: Schorr signatures on the Ristretto group
-- `-e`, `--ed25519`: Ed25519/BIP39 cryptography
+- `-e`, `--ed25519`: ed25519
-- `-k`, `--secp256k1`: SECP256k1/ECDSA/BIP39 cryptography
+- `-k`, `--secp256k1`: ECDSA signatures on secp256k1

+Note that the address for a secp256k1 key is the SS58 encoding of the hash of the public key in order to reduce the public key from 33 bytes to 32 bytes.

-You can also create a vanity address, meaning an address with a substring you specified.
-But you will not receive a secret phrase on this address.
+You can also create a vanity address, meaning an address that contains a specified sub-string.
+But you will not receive a mnemonic phrase for this address.

 ```bash
 $ subkey vanity joe  --number 1